 It’s an age-old adage, but our elders may have been right about reusing newspapers for cleaning purposes.
 Specifically: windows.
 What do you need?
 White vinegar and water.
-Theory holds that the solvents in the ink paired with the highly absorbent, dense fibers in the paper make them effective cleaners.
+The theory holds that the solvents in the ink paired with the highly absorbent, dense fibers in the paper make them effective cleaners.
 When used to clean windows, it’s believed that the soy-based ink absorbs the liquid instead of just pushing it around, making it less likely to leave streaks or scratches.
-Aside from cleaning windows, newspaper also makes a great wrapping paper alternative and is terrific for packing up fragile dishware when moving or travelling.
+Aside from cleaning windows, the newspaper also makes a great wrapping paper alternative and is terrific for packing fragile dishware when moving or traveling.

 Reuse dryer sheets for dust rags or basic cleaning

-Also, if you’re looking for a handy, sustainable, no-mess alternative for traditional laundry detergent, may we recommend our own SaltyLama eco-friendly laundry strips?
+Also, if you’re looking for a handy, sustainable, no-mess alternative to traditional laundry detergent, may we recommend our own SaltyLama eco-friendly laundry strips?